yarrow/zet/README.md

 * `zet multiple x y z` outputs the lines that occur in two or more of `x`, `y`, and `z`.

+Two notes:

+* Each output line occurs only once, because we're treating the files as sets and the lines as their elements.
+* We do take the file structure into account in one respect: the lines are output in the same order as they are encountered.
+So `zet union x` prints out the lines of `x`, in order, with duplicates removed.

-## Limitations
+## Plans

-* Zet currently doesn't work with UTF-16LE and UTF-16BE file encodings, and doesn't work well with UTF-8 files that start with a Byte Order Mark.
-So it's currently not a good fit for Windows.
-(The plan is to change this!)
-* In some files, the last line lacks an end of line marker.
-Zet will add that marker (so such a line can be usefully compared to a line in the middle of a file), using `\r\n` if the first line in the file ended that way, or `\n` if not.
-If the file has only a single line, not terminated, then Zet will use `\n`, which could be a problem if other files use `\r\n`.
+* Zet translates UTF-16LE and UTF-16BE files to UTF-8, and strips Byte Order Marks (BOMs) from UTF-8 files.
+Currently, its output never has a BOM; the plan is to prepend a BOM to Zet's output if and only if its first file argument begins with a BOM.

+* Plan: Zet will strip all lines endings (`\r\n` or `\n`) from its inputs, so two input lines compare the same if their only difference is that one ends in `\r\n` and the other in `\r`.
+Zet will end each output line with `\r\n` if the first line of its first file argument ends in `\r\n`, and `\n` otherwise.

 ## License